googleinterns/step219-2020/README.md

 * Support multiuser with Google Users Java API
 * Suppor multitenant datastore, include paranting and ancestors path in java Datastore
 * Sign with a Google Sign In on a eparate page

+***Branches stages***:
+* master: Egor's marking tasks as done feature merged into.
+Merge has conflicts
+* dev: needs to be merged properly in a master